-an - 2020 Integrated Annual Repo
+Givaudan - 2020 Integrated Annual Report

-n our journey to become climate positive, we look at both how to reduce emissions and increase carbon storage along our supply chain.
+In our journey to become climate positive, we look at both how to reduce emissions and increase carbon storage along our supply chain.
 In our natural raw materials supply chain, one important lever is the promotion of a more sustainable and efficient use of land, along with restoring ecosystems through regenerative agriculture practices.